On The Hidden Biases of Flow Matching Samplers: Structural and Energetic Biases of EFM Samplers

-{\bf Dynamical Representation (Benamou-Brenier Formulation).} Just like any transport map, OT map can be expressed in a dynamic form as a continuous flow from the source distribution $p_0$ to the target distribution $p_1$ \cite{benamou2000computational}.
+{\bf Dynamical Representation (Benamou-Brenier Formulation).} Like any sufficiently regular transport map, OT map can be expressed in a dynamic form as a continuous flow from the source distribution $p_0$ to the target distribution $p_1$ \cite{benamou2000computational, chen2021stochastic}.
 Consider a flow $\psi_t(z)$ defined by the ODE:

 for a velocity field $v(t, z)$, with the initial condition $\psi_0(z) = z$.
-The flow $\psi_t$ induces a probability path, $p_t = [\psi_t]_{\#} p_0$, in the Wasserstein space.
+The flow $\psi_t$ induces a probability path, $p_t = [\psi_t]_{\#} p_0$, in the Wasserstein space \cite{wald2025flow}.

 Let $\mathcal{U}$ be the collection of all velocity fields $v$ such that the flow $\psi_t(z)$ is uniquely defined and transports $p_0$ to $p_1$ over the unit time interval.
 The OT map $T_0(z)$ is given by the end-point of the optimal flow: $T_0(z) = \psi_1^{\text{OT}}(z)$, where the associated optimal velocity field $v^{\text{OT}}(\cdot, \cdot)$ is the minimizer of the expected kinetic energy\footnote{This is also, up to a multiplicative constant involving $d$, the kinetic energy considered in \cite{shaul2023kinetic}.}: